-Head into the outback to stand in awe at the striking color changes of Ayers Rock at twilight, or admire the mystical domes of the Olgas.
+On escorted Australia tours, you'll head into the outback to stand in awe at the striking color changes of Ayers Rock at twilight, or admire the mystical domes of the Olgas.
 Discover an underwater world teeming with colorful wildlife on the Great Barrier Reef and be amazed by this unique natural wonder.
 Venture south to the Great Ocean Road to see the majestic limestone pillars of the Twelve Apostles jutting out of the sea.
 Or take an excursion to witness the famous mighty parade of Little Penguins on Phillip Island.

-You'll find Australia's cities are just as captivating.
+While on an escorted Australia tour, you'll find Australia's cities are just as captivating.
 Sydney beckons with world-famous landmarks like the Opera House and Harbor Bridge as well as natural treasures like the beautiful harbor itself and magnificent surf beaches.
 Cuddle a koala, shop till you drop, dine in style or lose yourself in the city's art galleries, museums and theaters.
 Cosmopolitan Melbourne has a distinctive charm all of its own, with it multicultural cuisines, designer fashions, thriving arts community and rich colonial history.

 The season are opposite to ours so between December and February is summer in Australia.
 The winter there is from June through August but is usually mild.
 Lots of people like to avoid the heat and go in the Aussie winter.
 We like September, October and March for milder temperatures.